Broiled Leeks with Fresh Apple Vinaigrette

 For the apple vinaigrette:

-- Combine all ingredients except for salt and pepper in a blender.
+- Combine all ingredients except for salt and pepper in a blender (garlic, shallot, apple, balsamic vinegar, and olive oil).
 Pulse well until smooth.
 Season with salt and pepper to taste.

 - Bring pot of salted water to boil.
 Fill large bowl with ice water.